genesiscommunitysuccess/docs/docs/05_operations/11_tracing/01_tracing.md

 - Username (if present)
 - Payload

-### Example

-The below shows example values for the Genesis-specific attributes listed previously.
+The table below shows example values for the Genesis-specific attributes listed above.
 Screenshots of traces in Zipkin can be seen at the bottom of the page.

 | Attribute            | Value                                                                                                                                                                                                                                                                               |